When a Neighbor Damages or Destroys Your Tree

 - Diminished property value.
 If replacing the tree is impossible, then you can recover for the decrease in your property value due to the lost tree.

 - Aesthetic loss and mental anguish.
-Several courts in Louisiana have awarded damages to tree owners for aesthetic loss and mental anguish in tree damage cases.
-Its unclear how courts in other states will respond if you ask for this kind of compensation, but it could be an option.
+A few courts have awarded damages to tree owners for aesthetic loss and mental anguish in tree damage cases.

 Can a tree owner recover for more than just actual damages if a neighbor intentionally damages or destroys a tree?